ecovillage/cabler/README.md

 As we are dealing with models in the physical domain, following a resources based UI and API is fine (and Rails is meant to do that, allthough it is not thorrowly used in this project).

-Prefer good old stable setup: no hard dependency on Javascript (only progressive enhanvements), render on server side.
+Prefer good old stable setup: no hard dependency on Javascript (only progressive enhancements), render on server side.

 Use solid and stable standards and conventions if available.